Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

     |---column_types
 ```

-The `LogsQueryResult` directly iterates over the table as a convinience.
+The `LogsQueryResult` directly iterates over the table as a convenience.
 For example, to handle a logs query response with tables and display it using pandas:

 ```python
 response = client.query(...)